Naees/pythonlearningnreferring/README.md

   Merging branches by pushing new branch: git branch git push origin <name of branch that you want to push>

+  Traveling to an old commit:
+git checkout <hash of an older commit which can be found in the logs>

   Git log:
 git log